fru1tyJu1ce/chessboard-single-file-include/README.md

 - `init()`: Initialises the board, GAMEMODE should be set.

-- `spawnPiece(pieceType, pieceColor, square)`: Spawns a piece of the given type ('K' for king, 'Q' for queen, etc.) and color ('white' or 'black') on the specified square (in long notation, e.g., 'd6').
+- `spawnPiece(piece, square)`: Spawns a piece of the given type ('K' for king, 'Q' for queen, etc.) and color 'K' or 'k' (Capital letter means white),  on the specified square (in long notation, e.g., 'd6').

 - `clear()`: Clears the board.

 - `build()`: Builds the standard starting position.

-- `move(fromSquare, toSquare)`: Moves a piece from one square to another.
+- `movePiece(suqareId, targetSuqareId)`: Moves a piece from one square to another.
+If GAMEMODE is true sendControlInstruction(from, to) is called.

 - `buildFromPosStr(posStr)`: Builds the board position from a given position string.

+- `buildFromFEN(fen)`: Builds the board position from a given FEN string.

+- `getSuqareOccupation(squareId)`: Returns a string with letter+Id of the piece, if the suqare is not occupied the return value is an empty string.

+- `getPosStr()`: Returns a JSON with actual posStr.

+- `getLastPosStr()`: Returns a JSON with last/previous posStr.

+- `getFEN()`: Returns a JSON with actual FEN.

+- `getLastFEN()`: Returns a JSON with last/previous FEN.

+- `getStartPositionFEN()`: Returns a String with the startpos.
+FEN.

 - `rotateBoard()`: Rotates the board.